 - A cloud-based system that leverages a modern technology platform to provide its customers greater information accessibility

 State government’s data needs have far outpaced its capacity to capture, organize, and analyze HR data.
 The current system relies on paper-driven processes that do not address the critical HR business needs of today.
 Decision-makers are hindered by limited reporting capabilities and the lack of basic information important to modern HR management.
 Oregon’s current technology is difficult to modify and update, and the skill sets required to support it are increasingly hard to find.

 The business case, prepared in 2014, outlines the business need for HRIS replacement and provides a cost benefit analysis of a number of alternative solutions.
 The analysis resulted in the recommendation of a “Software as a Service” (SaaS) system, hosted and maintained by a vendor.
-A competitive procurement process resulted in the decision to move forward with Workday (the software solution) and IBM (the system implementer).

 The requested Policy Option Package (POP) for the HRIS Project, included in DAS’ Governor’s Recommended Budget, amounts to $19 million funded through agency assessments.

 Workday will provide Oregon state government improved employee productivity, reduced operational complexity and quick compliance with ever-changing legal and regulatory requirements.
 Expected benefits include:

 - Workflow approvals